ljunggren/bz-docker-playwright/readme.md

 ### Requirement

 Make sure to install Docker on your machine, and have a test created on the Boozang platform.
 Get the URL from the browser window by clicking the share icon or copy it from the browser window.
-You can also point to a test using the Alisas functionality under Settings.

 Get the authorization token (for non-public projects) on Boozang management (http://ai.boozang.com) -> Account -> Get Token.